-Nissan's warning about the 'serious implications' of a botched Brexit should set alarm bells ringing, says a Sunderland MP.
+Nissan warning on Brexit should set alarm bells ringing, says Sunderland MP

 Bridget Phillipson, the MP for Houghton and Sunderland South, is a leading supporter for the People's Vote, to let the public have their say on whatever deal is on the table before Britain leaves the EU.